Scottapotamas/HouseHound/README.md

 Uses Adafruit HUZZAH ESP-12E
 Temperature and Humidity Sensor, includes additional spare IO for future expansion.
 Has hardware provision to run on a lithium battery such as an 18650 with solar panel.
+Uses MQTT to send data to the mosquitto server.

 # WeatherStation